Identifying fraudulent injury claims

 Here are a few of the more common ones:

-If you suspect that your employee is making a fraudulent claim, the best thing to do is to aggressively manage the claim.
+If you suspect that your employee is making a claim that could be fraudulent, the best thing to do is to aggressively manage the claim.
 While every state has different worker’s compensation laws, most of them categorize and classify injuries with standard treatment and recovery times.
+This can help in identifying specific fraudulent injury claims.

 A quick Google search can usually tell you (in your state) how long your employee should be out or on restricted duties for their injuries.
-If you have an employee that is getting time off/on restrictions that exceed the standard, then the first thing you should do is request a second opinion from a different medical provider.
+If you have an employee that is getting time off or on restrictions that exceed the standard, then the first thing you should do is request a second opinion.
+Ensure this is from a different medical provider.

 Returning injured employees to work

 Another important element in claim management is returning to work.
-If employees know that they’re not going to be paid to sit at home on the couch, then they’re less likely to file a fraudulent claim.
+If employees know that they’re not going to be paid to sit at home on the couch, then they’re less likely to engage in filing fraudulent claims.

 As an employer, you should do everything possible to bring the injured employee back to work.
-Even if they can’t perform their usual job duties because of medical restrictions, do everything in your power to find something for them to do that will not violate those restrictions.
+Even if they can’t perform their usual job duties because of medical restrictions, do everything in your power to find something for them to do.
+Ensure it does not violate those restrictions.

-Some examples of light duty work include filing/organizing administrative paperwork or performing light cleaning tasks around the property.
+Some examples of light duty work include filing or organizing administrative paperwork or performing light cleaning tasks around the property.
 It doesn’t matter if you have them sweeping the same 800 square foot area all day.
-If they’re at work and not at home, then you’re helping to lessen the motivation for fraudulent claims within your organization.
+If they’re at work and not at home, then you’re helping to lessen the motivation for injury claims.
+These claims could be fraudulent within your organization.